aspose-words/Aspose-Words-Tutorials/words/english/java/document-loading-and-saving/advance-html-documents-saving-options/_index.md

 }
 ```

+### Why it helps
+If the original document uses fonts not installed on the client machine, this option substitutes them with web‑safe alternatives.

 ## 10. Export Text Input Form Field as Text
-The `exportTextInputFormFieldAsText` method exports form fields as plain text in the HTML, making them easily readable and editable.
+Render form fields as plain text instead of interactive HTML input elements.

 ```java